azdavis/millet/docs/diagnostics.md

 ### Equality

 Part of checking for type compatibility is ensuring that the equality attribute of types is respected.
-For instance, `=` and `<>` compare expressions whose type must be an equality types, and `real` is not an equality type, so the following fails.
+For instance, `=` and `<>` compare expressions whose type must be an equality type, and `real` is not an equality type, so the following fails.

 ```sml
 val _ = 1.2 <> 3.4